Local · Private · AI-assisted

 Truly local

 No account, no subscription, no telemetry, no upload.
-Your photos and your data stay on your computer, and the whole thing is open source under the AGPL-3.0 license.
+Your photos and your data stay on your computer, yours to keep.

 Finchory is in closed beta

 It runs entirely on your own computer, points at a folder of bird photos, and does the rest.
-A public release under the AGPL-3.0 license is on the way, and the download will live here when it is ready.
+A public release is on the way, and the download will live here when it is ready.